lisaconnect1234/MicrosoftTakeHome/README.md

 One of the first things I did was research what formula to use to find the distance.
 I looked for possible open source application to perform the calculation.
 I decided to code the calculation in a separate function to call.
 For the production application I would of investigated a cloud service that handle the calculation, as well as visualizations for displaying the coordinates on a Sanfrancisco map.

 Another thing I would of added in the production application is a caching mechanism for the data being read in, versus open the json file on every call.
 Flask does not handle caching standalone.
-I looked into importing Flask_cache, but it would not import with the version of Python I was using.
+I tried importing Flask_cache, but it would not import with the version of Python I was using.
 I would use Redis or another caching mechanism.
+Another performance enhancement I would do in production is split the truck data into areas, inorder to limit the amount of data the haversine algorithm is run with.

 I used Visual Studio Code and the Flask debugger.
 For deployment, I would create automated tests that execute in the CI/CD pipeline.
 I would also use OpenAPI to document the endpoints for the project.
 I would deploy in a cloud environment and create Terraform scripts to setup the environment.